Geryt Potter van der Loo: Marriage and Children

-Philip the Good exceptionally allowed that after Gerrit's death (the income from) his fiefs be divided among his children.
+Philip the Good exceptionally allowed that after their father's death (the income from) Gerrit's fiefs be divided among his children.
 Between 1476 and 1485, the sons engaged in several lawsuits against each other over their inheritance.
 This indicates that the family relationships were far from optimal.

 Gerrit's (grand)sons remained active in local administration until the 16th century.
 Dirk was successively bailiff of Rijnland (from 1469) and Rotterdam (from 1479), but then sided with the Hooks in the revolt against Maximilian of Austria.
 One of the Jans (the Elder?) is mentioned as substitute bailiff of 's-Gravenzande (1481-1487).
 In 1495, a Jan Potter is still bailiff of Honderdland.
 In 1524, Gerrit Jansz.
 Potter is bailiff of Naaldwijk and Honderdland.

 Burial Place and Date of Death

 Gerrit Potter died on November 10, 1454.
 The date of death is recorded in the comital accounts and confirmed there by the auditors from the Chamber of Accounts.
 In the St. James Church in The Hague, there is a sand grave that, according to a grave book from 1620, belongs to "Gerrit Potter van der Loo".
 It is the twenty-second grave in the fourth row of the first crossing in the nave.
-It is possible that the translator of Froissart is buried here.
+Possibly, the translator of Froissart is buried here.
 Gerrit Potter may have been a member of the St. James Brotherhood, which established a perpetual office at the St. James altar in 1453.
 In any case, on that occasion, an annuity of 1 pound was established on Pieter Potter's house (certainly a member) and 3 pounds on Gerrit's house west of The Hague.
 In the same church, a memorial was held annually on November 10, his date of death.
 For this, the memorial masters received the annuity of six pounds established on the house 'In die Roosse' on the Plaats, which Potter had acquired in February 1439. (annuity letter: National Archive, The Hague, Kloosters Delfland: Memories etc. St. James Church The Hague, access number 3.18.34.01, inventory number 26F) If the Gerrit Potter buried in the St. James Church is indeed the same as the translator of Froissart, this is remarkable.
 It is rare for the burial place of a Middle Dutch author to be known.